Skip to content

 Defining fractal art: A “history” (kind of)

-One of human hobbies is to classify everything by giving it names.
+One of humanity’s hobbies is to classify everything by giving it names.
 Nothing can exist without at least a common designation.
-And so it happens that at some point, probably in the late 1970s, it became necessary to distinguish a novel type of computer-generated images from the sample pages in the catalog of visual things.
-By then some people had already realized the potential appeal of this kind of pictures, so intriguing and so different than anything that preceded this style, that it was worth coining a unique label for it.
+And so it happens that, at some point —probably in the late 1970s— it became necessary to distinguish a novel type of computer-generated images from the sample pages in the catalog of visual things.
+By then, some people had already recognized the potential appeal of this pictures —so intriguing and so different than anything that preceded this style— that it was worth coining a unique label for it.
 Since it was the product of the equally recent field of fractal geometry, it seemed reasonable to call it fractal art.

-In his popular book The Fractal Geometry of Nature (1982), Benoît Mandelbrot recognized the emergence of this “new form of art,” and described it as geometric, minimalistic (when close to the scientific models), and having the defining characteristic of self-similarity.
-To him, this art was prone to acceptance because it was more akin to nature (as fractals were the structures that described a great variety of natural –and artificial– phenomena) than mere abstractions.
-The whole book, as he expressed, was purported as a manifesto (Mandelbrot, 1982), so we could well say it was, broadly speaking, the first fractal art manifesto in history (though maybe that’s pushing it too much).
+In his popular book The Fractal Geometry of Nature (1982), Benoît Mandelbrot recognized the emergence of this “new form of art,” describing it as geometric, minimalistic (particularly when close to the scientific models), and having the defining characteristic of self-similarity.
+To him, this art was prone to acceptance because it was more akin to nature —since fractals were the structures that described a great variety of natural and artificial phenomena— than with mere abstractions.
+The entire book, as he stated, was purported as a kind of manifesto (Mandelbrot, 1982), so we could reasonably say it was, broadly speaking, the first fractal art manifesto in history —though perhaps that’s pushing it too much.

-In 1989, Mandelbrot referred again to fractal art, distinguishing it from art for commercial intend and art for aesthetic purpose.
-Fractal art was different because it was “art for the sake of science” (Mandelbrot, 1989, p.
+In 1989, Mandelbrot referred to fractal art again, distinguishing it from art created for commercial intend and art made for aesthetic purposes.
+Fractal art, he argued, was different because it was “art for the sake of science” (Mandelbrot, 1989, p.
 21).
 He also observed that,

 The artist’s taste can only affect the selection of formulas to be rendered, the cropping and the rendering.
 Thus, fractal art seems to fall outside the usual categories of ‘invention’, ‘discovery’ and ‘creativity’.
 (Mandelbrot, 1989, p.
 24)

-With that declaration, Mandelbrot granted significant weight to the technical aspects of fractal art: it relies on fractal algorithms to generate an image, and requires a computer to speed up the calculations.
-The last component is human input, the one responsible for making decisions as to select the algorithm, pick up the aesthetic sections to further develop, apply some coloring, and finish the work.
-The first two aspects deal with the fractal, and the last one with the art.
+With that declaration, Mandelbrot granted significant weight to the technical aspects of fractal art: it relies on fractal algorithms (the formulas) to generate an image, and requires a computer to speed up the calculations (the rendering).
+The final component —consisting of both the selection of formulas and the cropping— falls into the hands of human input, the constituent responsible for making decisions such as choosing the algorithm, selecting the aesthetic sections to refine, applying color, and polishing the final work.
+The first two-thirds pertain to the fractal as a mathematical model, and the last one to art.
+That final step requires at least some level of creativity for fractal art to be considered a form of digital art.

-A fractal algorithm, a computer to execute it, and a human to choose from the pool of outputs is what it takes to generate fractal art.
-Notwithstanding these delimiters, inspiration from fractal theory let some artists outside the field –even in the traditional arts– to embrace complexity, chaos, recursivity and self-similarity, and call their production likewise.
+Thus, a fractal algorithm, a computer to execute it, and a human to choose from the pool of outputs: that’s what it takes to generate fractal art.
+Despite these delimiters, inspiration from fractal theory let some artists outside the field —even in traditional media— to embrace complexity, chaos, recursion and self-similarity, and label their production accordingly.
 After all, aren’t fractal principles applicable to everything in existence?
 In a similar vein, isn’t everything in the world a fractal, so to speak?

 More recent attempts at defining fractal art

-In 1999, at the pinnacle of computer-generated fractals, Kerry Mitchell came up with a Fractal Art Manifesto to explain to the laymen what this art is:
+In 1999, at the pinnacle of computer-generated fractals, Kerry Mitchell came up with a Fractal Art Manifesto to explain to laypeople what this art form is:

 Fractal Art is a genre concerned with fractals—shapes or sets characterized by self affinity (small portions of the image resemble the overall shape) and an infinite amount of detail, at all scales.
 Fractals are typically created on a digital computer, using an iterative numerical process.
 Lately, images that are not technically fractals, but that share the same basic generating technique and environment, have been welcomed into the FA world.

 Mitchell keeps fractal art within the digital medium, though he expands the category to include other computer-generated images with a similar origin but that are not “pure” fractals.
-By then, post-processing was a thing, and people were applying additional processes to fractal pictures to enhance or alter their original properties.
-Even several fractal generators had already incorporated graphics editing tools to the software, so those working with these shapes could edit them without leaving their natural workplace.
-That signaled an evolution of this genre.
+By then, post-processing had become common, and people were applying additional processes to fractal images to enhance or alter their original properties.
+Even several fractal generators had already incorporated graphics editing tools into the software, allowing users to modify their creations without leaving their natural workplace (absolving of any outsider’s sin in the process).
+This signaled an evolution in the genre.

 After a first phase, when the goal was to produce pure self-similar images of mathematical objects using the best possible colors and some other visual effects, now the tendency is to use fractal programs to create abstract images whether they clearly show fractal structures or not.
 In particular, the current interest in mixing several layers of individual fractals (often unrelated) to create a single complex image is a manifestation of this tendency.
 Also, many artists use some post-processing transformations on the fractal images, and now several fractal programs come with their own post-processing options.
 Other artists combine fractal motifs with photographic pictures or with other images created with advanced graphics’ programs.
 But consider that keeping evident the fractal structures in the image and limiting the graphic effects may be an interesting challenge too.
 (Section 2b)

-The Fractal-Art-FAQ allows a more flexible view of fractal art at the turn of the 21st century, but still recognizes the three defining elements of the 1980s (algorithms, computers and human input) as essential.
-A few years later, when Wikipedia added an entry for fractal art, it also kept these general ideas:
+The Fractal-Art-FAQ offers a more flexible view of fractal art at the turn of the 21st century, yet it still recognizes the three defining elements from the 1980s —algorithms, computers and human input— as essential.
+A few years later, when Wikipedia added an entry for fractal art, it preserved these general ideas:

 Fractal art is a form of algorithmic art created by calculating fractal objects and representing the calculation results as still images, animations, and media. […] It is a genre of computer art and digital art which are part of new media art. […] Fractal art (especially in the western world) is rarely drawn or painted by hand.
 It is usually created indirectly with the assistance of fractal-generating software, iterating through three phases: setting parameters of appropriate fractal software; executing the possibly lengthy calculation; and evaluating the product.
 In some cases, other graphics programs are used to further modify the images produced.
 This is called post-processing.
 Non-fractal imagery may also be integrated into the artwork.

-Unlike previous definitions, Wikipedia opens the doors to classify non-computer-generated images as fractal art, stating that in the western world it is “rarely drawn or painted by hand,” implying that in other parts of the world some hand-drawn or painted examples of fractal art exist.
-ArtHistory.net, on the other hand, goes back to basics and offers a more brief definition that limits it to the fundamental points of the genre:
+Unlike previous definitions, Wikipedia opens the doors to classifying non-computer-generated images as fractal art, stating that in the Western world it is “rarely drawn or painted by hand,” implying that, in other parts of the world, some hand-drawn or painted examples of fractal art exist.
+ArtHistory.net, on the other hand, goes back to basics and offers a more concise definition that limits it to the fundamental points of the genre:

 This art form is based on the calculations of fractal objects that are represented as images.
 Fractal art is created with the use of computer software; it is not art that is rendered by hand.
 In some cases, non-fractal images are incorporated into the fractal design to create a type of hybrid work.